Krillh/Airzlinshire/Misc/Money.md

 | Monus   | Pexenato' bipei | YES  |
 | Solus   | Pexenato' meke  | NO   |
 |         |                 |      |
+## Seals
+As a form of signature, something called a seal is used.
+It is not a wax seal used on envelopes, but a small cylindrical stamp with an intricate design.
+Each registered person must have at least one seal, along with each entity that has the right to sign a paper (for example, a family may have a seal that indicates that the paper is signed by the family as an entity. another example is a government department).
+One entity may normally have up to 4 unique seals.
+Exceptions can be made with sufficient reasoning.
+To apply for a new seal

+Many rich organizations or families have a ritual